(all our bloggers subscribe to said document)

 - As a blogger for Misfits, you don’t have to agree with every other blogger.
 But you do have to love and accept them.
 Note that accepting a person DOES NOT mean you agree with them.

-- Our statement of faith that must be broadly affirmed.
+- Our statement of faith must be broadly affirmed.
 We don’t expect you to affirm “baptism for the forgiveness of sins.”
 But the main points are what are important, Trinity, Resurrection, Incarnation, Full Deity and Humanity Of Christ, Virgin Birth, etc… If it’s not in the Creeds it’s debatable.

 I believe in God, the Father almighty,